cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

   order: 320
 ---

-User experience methods and activities undertaken to carry out the research of a diverse set of projects.
+User experience research methods and activities undertaken to carry out the research of a diverse set of projects.

 1. **Call center** as a source of recruitment to perform interviews
 2. **Ethnio intercepts** to gather data from visitors